paulscherrerinstitute/wica-http/README.md

-**Note: the information below is still under construction and still evolving !**
+**Note: the information below is under construction and still evolving !**

 # Overview

-This project is intended (eventually !) to be a successor to PSI's earlier [wica](https://git.psi.ch/controls_highlevel_applications/ch.psi.wica) project whose stated goal was to provide for the EPICS collaboration a:
+This project is intended to be a successor to PSI's earlier [Wica](https://git.psi.ch/controls_highlevel_applications/ch.psi.wica) project whose stated goal was to provide:

-> *very simple, but powerful, Channel Access to REST service*
+> *a very simple, but powerful, Channel Access to REST service*

-This new project aims to provide similar functionality but to leverage off up-and-coming technologies of increasing strategic importance within PSI's GFA Controls Section.
+Wica2 aims to provide similar functionality but the vision of the project is stated in rather more abstract terms:

-The main vision of wica2 is to

 > _**create a mechanism to enable an end-user to easily put together a webpage which monitors the live status of one or more EPICS channels of interest**_

-More concretely the main technology differences between wica and wica2 are as follows:
+Wica2 will leverage off up-and-coming technologies within PSI's GFA Controls Section.
+More concretely the main technology differences between Wica and Wica2 are as follows:

 | Original WICA Project                | WICA2 project                              |
 | :----------------------------------- | :----------------------------------------- |